twitter/joauth/README.markdown

     val unpackedRequest = unpack(request, Seq(wrappedHandler))
     doSomethingWith(handler.toList)

 Obviously it would be a little easier to just call request.getParameterValues("SpecialKey") in this example, but we hope it's not hard to see that passing custom KeyValueHandlers into the unpacker can be a powerful tool.
-In particular, they're an easy way to get access to POST data after the Unpacker has ruined your HttpServletRequest by calling getReader.
+In particular, they're an easy way to get access to POST data after the Unpacker has ruined your HttpServletRequest by calling getInputStream.

 KeyValueHandlers are used in the JOAuth source code to collect OAuth and non-OAuth parameters from the GET, POST and Authorization header.